elgohr/Github-Release-Action/README.md

 ## Mandatory Arguments

 ### title
 `title` is a message which should appear in the release.
-May not contain spaces.
+May contain spaces.

 ## Optional Arguments